 Students may apply for up to $1,000.00.
+The funding could be devoted to activities in a single semester, or spread out over the full academic year.
 Students receiving funding through this program are eligible – and in fact encouraged – to work with a faculty member to apply for an Undergraduate Summer Research Award.
 A project should be a substantially independent endeavor of the student even if it is closely related to an ongoing faculty project.
 All forms of research, scholarship and creative activity are encouraged.

 Proposals should be written using language that may be understood by non-specialist faculty colleagues and focus on the learning experiences of the undergraduate student(s).
 In order to assist in the preparation of successful applications, the evaluation form that will be used to evaluate the proposals is provided below.

-In addition to a completed cover page (available at the Office of Research website under Internal Funding Programs, all proposals should be a maximum of two pages and include a description of the research project, a budget outlining how the funding would be used, and a justification for that budget.
+In addition to a completed cover page, all proposals should be a maximum of two pages and include a description of the research project, a budget outlining how the funding would be used, and a justification for that budget.

-The deadline for Spring 2014 funding is Monday, November 25, 2013.
-Applications must be submitted as a single pdf-formatted attachment to Joy Yard (firstname.lastname@example.org) and Conor McLennan (email@example.com) by 5pm on the date of the deadline.
+There are two deadlines for applications each academic year, one for Fall and one for Spring.
+The deadline for Fall funding is the last Monday of April, and the deadline for Spring funding is the last Monday of November.
+Applications must be submitted as a single pdf-formatted attachment to Joy Yard (email@example.com) and Conor McLennan (firstname.lastname@example.org) by 5pm on the date of the deadline.
 Award decisions are expected within five weeks of the deadline.

-The proposals will be reviewed by a panel consisting of a representative from the Office of the Vice President for Research and at least two members of the University Research Council.
+The proposals will be reviewed by a panel of faculty reviewers chosen by the Office of the Vice President for Research.

 Allowable expenses include: Supplies and materials or travel required for the project.
 Computer software and equipment can be funded only if it can be demonstrated that it is essential to the project and cannot be obtained by other means at CSU.
 Computer software and equipment purchased through an undergraduate research grant will remain the property of the University after the project's completion.